Q: Every time I try to Render it says - An error occurred while creating the media file - the reason could not be determined

 Always make sure you are using the latest Build Version of the program you are using.
 Bugs and updates are continually been fixed and added to the programs.
 Many times a simple program update may fix your problem.

-13. Did you add a tonne of Video Fx ?
+13. Did you add a Large Number of Video Fx ?

 Sometimes if you add too many Video FX into a chain, it can cause an immediate crash.